paulharter/fam/README.md

 fam has wrappers for connecting to different databases:

 - CouchDB
-- Couchbase
 - Couchbase Sync Gateway

-These wrapper classes are stateless and thread safe, at least the CouchDB and Sync Gateway ones certainly are as they use the requests library to manage connection pooling and keep alive.
-The Couchbase one probably is too but it uses Couchbase's own libraries to connect to the db.
+These wrapper classes do very little except remember the location of the database and send requests, relying on the python requests library to provide connection pooling.

  To use fam you have to first create a class mapper passing in your classes eg:

  ```python